mateusz93/neural-semantic-segmentation/README.md

 | 352 x 480 | 200    | 8          | 50       | SGD       | 1e-3 | 0.9  | 0.95    |

--   batch normalization statistics computed per batch during training and using a rolling average for validation and testing
+-   batch normalization statistics computed per batch during training and using a rolling average computed over input batches for validation and testing
-    -   TODO: change to calculate static mean and variance over training data (i.e., calculate the rolling averages over 1 epoch of training data, then freeze the values for validation and testing)
+    -   original paper uses a static statistics computed over the training data
 -   encoder transfer learning from VGG16 trained on ImageNet
 -   best model in terms of validation accuracy is kept as final model
 -   median frequency balancing of class labels ([Eigen et al. (2014)][])